 Classes are small, with an average of 8 to 12 students per class, and usually no more than 15.
-Classes meet 24 hours a week: Five hours each day, Monday through Thursday and four hours on Friday.
+Classes meet 20 hours a week: Four hours each day, Monday through Friday.
 Students must spend additional time preparing and studying for their classes.
 Students are placed in one of six levels, based on their language proficiency as measured by their placement test results.
 Students who successfully complete one level will be promoted to the next level.
 Students who complete level 6 with a "B" grade or better in each class are eligible for admission to VSU without a TOEFL or IELTS score, assuming they meet all other eligibility requirements.

 Reading and Writing

 Courses focus on building vocabulary, reading, and study skills with level-appropriate materials.
 Students learn and practice techniques that will help them develop the writing skills necessary for academic success.

 Communicative activities help students improve their comprehension and expression of spoken English and reinforce vocabulary and pronunciation.